3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 This example has no other purpose than to show an already existent feature (although improved in recent versions) in action.
 But very specially I'm going to highlight the INHERIT on a FOREIGN TABLE.

+The following DLL resides on a `proxy` database, which does not hold any data of the partitions and is only intended to show some relatively new Postgres' capabilities.

 ```
 CREATE EXTENSION postgres_fdw;